chronicleworks/chronicle/docs/opa.md

 ### `set-policy`

-Sets a policy with a given ID, using a specified policy compiled to `.wasm` and requiring access to the root private key.
+Sets a policy with a given ID, using a specified policy compiled to `.bundle.tar.gz` and requiring access to the root private key.
 The command takes the following
 arguments: